borysrybak/real-time-face-analytics/README.md

 ## Usage

 First things first!
-Do not skip things that you should do first, in that case you need to properly set-up the application.
+Do not skip things that you should do first, in that case, you need to correctly set-up the application.
-Prepare your early created resources, connection strings, credentials, etc.
+Prepare your already created resources, connection strings, credentials, etc.

 ### Application Setup

 1. Fill in **Cognitive Services keys and endpoints**.
-(Don't worry if you miss that, you will be able to add these keys and endpoint during application runtime).
+(Don't worry if you miss that.
+You will be able to add these keys and endpoint during application runtime).

 - [RealTimeFaceAnalytics.Core/Properties/Settings.settings](RealTimeFaceAnalytics.Core/Properties/Settings.settings)